fieldtrip/website/example/effectsize.md

 The [effect size](https://en.wikipedia.org/wiki/Effect_size) is a way of quantifying the magnitude of an effect on your data.
 It can be quantified in different ways, e.g. as the uV difference in ERP amplitude on a specific channel  at a specific latency following stimulus presentation, or as a standardized measure such as [Cohen's d](https://en.wikiversity.org/wiki/Cohen%27s_d).

 This specific example starts with a ROI that is based on visual inspection, i.e. picking the channel and time window with the highest effect.
-Note however that this is only for didactical reasons.
+Note, however, that this is only for didactical reasons.
 In reality it would be inappropriate to test only the largest observed effect.
-Rather, in the absence of a a-priori region and/or latency of interest, you should test all channels and time points and correct for multiple comparisons to ensure that you are controlling the false alarm rate.
+Rather, in the absence of an a priori region and/or latency of interest, you should test all channels and time points and correct for multiple comparisons to ensure that you are controlling the false alarm rate.

 {% include markup/danger %}
 If you are doing hypothesis-driven research, you should _not_ guide your statistical analysis by a visual inspection of the data; you should state your hypothesis up-front and avoid [data dredging or p-hacking](https://en.wikipedia.org/wiki/Data_dredging).